Kay's podcasts

 All of my performing arts experience helps me to be a more effective marketer, editor, writer, trainer and public speaker, so YOU'LL get better results.
 For example:

-• I regularly present training seminars about marketing and media relations that are particularly popular with visual and performing artists and arts organisations.
+• I present public training seminars about marketing and media relations that are particularly popular with visual and performing artists and arts organisations.

-• I edit the English-language text for the monthly diary of events and the programme for the annual City Festival at the Hong Kong Fringe Club, our leading alternative arts venue.
+• For 25 years I edited the English-language publicity blurbs about the shows and events at the Hong Kong Fringe Club, our leading alternative arts venue.

-• I often do volunteer or paid work on marketing campaigns for performing arts shows and events - I was the professional publicist for the 1986 Adelaide Fringe Festival, and have helped with marketing and front-of-house duties for many shows in Hong Kong.
+• Ive done lots of paid or volunteer work on marketing campaigns for performing arts shows and events - I was the professional publicist for the 1986 Adelaide Fringe Festival, and have helped with marketing and front-of-house duties for many shows in Hong Kong.

 • Watching and performing in shows helps me to understand human psychology and behaviour (and that helps me with my healing work too).